Learn cPanel

 To add a new MX record type you will have to click on the "MX RECORD" button displayed next to the domain name you would like to add the record for.

-Once you click the button a dialog box will appear asking you to fill in the required information for the MX record to be created.
-As you probably see already the following fields have to be filled:
+Once you click the button, a dialog box will appear, asking you to fill in the required information for the MX record to be created.
+As you probably see already, the following fields have to be filled in:

-• Priority - In this field, you will have to enter an Integer type of number (such as for example 1,2,5,10,100,200).
-Since your domain is already added to cPanel there will be a default record already setup.
+• Priority - Please use this text field to type in an Integer type of number (such as, for example, 1,2,5,10,100,200).
+Since your domain has already been added to cPanel, a default record has already been set up.
 Therefore, adding a new MX record type will automatically mean that you will be adding a second record.
-Since the added by cPanel record is always with 0 priority it will be read first by the DNS service.
-If the destination of that record is not responding then the next record in priority will be considered.
+Since the added by cPanel record is always with 0 priority, it will be read first by the DNS service.
+If the destination of that record is not responding, then the next record will be considered as a priority.

-• Destination - This is the address where the record will be pointing to.
+• Destination - Please use this text field to type in the address where the record will be pointing to.
 In this field, you can only type a domain or subdomain but not an IP address.

 Once you are ready with the configuration, please click on the "ADD AN MX RECORD" button so the record can be saved.